 The term “problem gambling” has been around for centuries, and was first described by Emil Kraepelin as “gambling mania” in the early twentieth century.
-It was not until the 1980s that the diagnosis was officially made by the American Psychiatric Association, in which he published his criteria for problem gambling based on the work of Robert Custer.
+It was not until the slot demo pg soft that the diagnosis was officially made by the American Psychiatric Association, in which he published his criteria for problem gambling based on the work of Robert Custer.
 Since then, the definition of the disorder has evolved considerably, with the criteria for problem gambling being based on an evaluative process, such as a survey of 222 compulsive gamblers and 104 substance-abusing social gamblers.

 While gambling is an enjoyable pastime, it can be dangerous if done out of control.
 Problem gambling is also referred to as a “hidden addiction,” since it rarely produces any outward signs.
 But when the problem goes beyond the boundaries of an individual’s budget, it can cause serious harm to not just the person who’s gambling, but also their friends, family members, and even their employers.
 Fortunately, treatment for problem gambling is available.

 Types of gambling